matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Circuit braker after some number of retries.
     - No retry in case 5xx errors and malformed URL errors.

-**In Production: Check performance watchpoints related to incoming requests in production**
+**In Production: Check performance watchpoints related to incoming requests in production.**

 - External user load:
     - Most frequent and slowest requests.